shaboon/potential-guacamole/README.md

 ## Description

 Work-Day Scheduler is a task-managing web-application.
-Within the page you may
+Within the page you may assign tasks within the time slots given.

 ## Installation